 Just as everyone knows water is wet, the fact that exercise is good for you is common knowledge.
 However, as with many things in our daily lives, it comes with its own set of risks.
-In this article Dr Taher Mahmud of the London Osteoporosis Clinic discusses the ways that exercise can help your body, and how you can use it to your advantage rather than putting it under additional strain.
+In this article Dr Taher Mahmud of the London Osteoporosis Clinic discusses the ways that exercise can help your body, and how you can use it to your advantage rather than putting it under more strain.

 Exercise and common associated risks

 The risks related to exercise are much, much fewer than the benefits associated with it.
 One of the most common occurrences is a musculoskeletal injury.
 These include strains, tears, stress fractures, traumatic fractures, and inflammation.
 Whilst injuries like this are relatively common, they are also less serious and the body can usually recover, particularly with the correct course of treatment.
-Some ways to reduce the risk of musculoskeletal injury include:
+Some ways to cut the risk of musculoskeletal injury include:

 - Regularly exercising so your body gets in the habit